6 Tips for When You’re Buying a New Home

 When my partner and I were searching for a house, we thought there were so many options.
 Looking at the listings our agent provided, there were mini-mansions, smaller cottages, newer homes, and houses needing major renovations.
 But as we prepared a list of desirable qualities we wanted in our home, that large pool of options began to shrink significantly.

 It’s important when buying a home to determine what you want and what’s going to be best for your situation.
-The following are all things that we considered before buying our home:
+Here are six important things you should consider before buying your home:

 1. Location, Location, Location

 Is the home in the area you’d want to live?
 Are grocery stores close by?
-We looked at proximity to my partner’s work so that we could cut down on the miles we put on our car.
+We looked at proximity to my partner’s work so that we could cut down on the miles we put on our car and save some money.

 We also wanted to be in a specific area of town – neighborhoods close in the city, where exciting developments were happening.
 If you are a member of a religious group or certain social groups, are there others like you living in the area?
 While we didn’t end up being in the same neighborhood as a synagogue due to affordability, we wanted to be in an area that was close-by and that was also close to the queer community.